Tomev/qcflow/docs/source/tracking/server.rst

 ======================
-MLflow Tracking Server
+QCFlow Tracking Server
 ======================

-MLflow tracking server is a stand-alone HTTP server that serves multiple REST API endpoints for tracking runs/experiments.
+QCFlow tracking server is a stand-alone HTTP server that serves multiple REST API endpoints for tracking runs/experiments.
-While MLflow Tracking can be used in local environment, hosting a tracking server is powerful in the team development
+While QCFlow Tracking can be used in local environment, hosting a tracking server is powerful in the team development
 workflow:

 * **Collaboration**: Multiple users can log runs to the same endpoint, and query runs and models logged by other users.